Healthy Homes Assessment Papakowhai

 Insulation Papakowhai

-The "R" signifies thermal resistance and is a gauge of how well insulation resists heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The higher the R-value, the higher the quality of insulation.

 Papakowhai Moisture Ingress & Drainage

-Rental properties need to have efficient drainage to remove floodwaters, surface water and ground water, which includes an appropriate runoff or outfall.
-Making sure the water has a proper place to go, and also that it can’t linger underneath the structures is an crucial aspect of making sure your property is dry.
+Rental properties need to have efficient drainage to eliminate floodwaters, surface water, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure the water has a proper place to go, and that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between your floor and ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.
+Alongside a drainage system to avoid moisture from entering, if your rental is enclosed between floorboards and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier usually a sheet of polythene that is placed over the ground, to block any moisture from the ground from getting into the home.
+Ground moisture barriers are generally a sheet of polythene that is placed over the ground to stop any moisture from the ground from rising into the property.
 It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection